Analyzing JS Bundles with source-map-explorer

 npx source-map-explorer bundle.js bundle.js.map

-Below is an example of it being run on my own website's app.js file which is a bundle that includes clientside JS that is used for my Gatsby Site.
+Below is an example of it being run on a previous version of my own website's app.js file which is a bundle that includes clientside JS when it was built with Gatsby 2.x.

 In this particular example, you can see some large portions of the bundle: